Jenn Pagone, LCPC

 EAP gives the client the direct opportunity to work through unhelpful or harmful self-perpetuating patterns, and understanding the different “parts” of the self that need healing and a corrective experience with an equine partner.
 Horses provide immediate feedback which gives the client a unique opportunity to try out new ways of connecting and communicating.
-Equine-Connected EMDR is offered both on the ground and in mounted work.
+Equine-Connected EMDR is currently offered on the ground.

 Whispering White Horse Stables is an equine assisted psychotherapy facility that offers trauma focused programs to individuals, couples and families, and groups.
 EMDR and parts work is combined with Natural Lifemanship principles which results in a unique and powerful therapeutic model not offered anywhere else.